TakuruChen/Tetris/README.md

 # Tetris

-class project for designing a Tetris AI, using alpha-beat pruning
+class project for designing a Tetris AI, using alpha-beta pruning

 ##  content ##
 * main.cpp：  draw a board and main decision process<br>